 Posted in Addressed to If not exceeding Three Pounds in Weight.
 If exceeding Three Pounds and not exceeding Seven Pounds in Weight.
 If exceeding Seven Pounds, and not exceeding Eleven Pounds in Weight.
 The British Islands.
-Portugal - Madeira - The Azores - Any British possession or foreign country to which a parcel can be sent by post under paragraph (b) of clause 4 of this Watrant.
-Portugal, added Portugal to the p pence, any frac to the postage payablace of destination, threepence.
-British Islands to ble on a parcel from
+Portugal - Madeira - The Azores - Any British possession or foreign country to which a parel of can be sent by post under paragraph (b) of clause 4 of this Warrant.
+Portugal, added Portugal to the pence, any frac Two shillings and fivepence.
+Two shillings and tenpence. ten a parcel from the tothe postage payablace of destination, tional part of a pentaken as a penny. threepence. ne British Islands to ple on a parcel from less the sum of ten-